tier4/AutowareArchitectureProposal.proj/docs/porting-to-ROS2.md

         // Here the future is available
     });

-The callback will always be called, and if the transform is not ready yet, calling `.get()` on the future will throw a `tf2::TimeoutException`.
+The callback will always be called, but only after some time: when the transform becomes available or when the timeout is reached.
+In the latter case, if the transform is not ready yet, calling `.get()` on the future will throw a `tf2::TimeoutException`.

-`waitForTransform()` also returns a future, but calling `.get()` or `.wait()` on that future does not respect the timeout.
+The `waitForTransform()` function will return immediately and also return a future.
+However, calling `.get()` or `.wait()` on that future does not respect the timeout.
 That is, it will wait however long it takes until a transform arrives and never throw an exception.

 ### Service clients